Kim Scott and Jason Rosoff are so excited to announce that a Radical Candor MasterClass…

 - Commit to a course of action.
-Even if you can’t come to agreement on everything that was said, work together to find and commit to a course of action.
+Even if you can’t come to an agreement on everything that was said, work together to find and commit to a course of action.
 At our former company, Candor, Inc., Russ Laraway did this perfectly when he got some feedback from his direct report Elisse.
 He disagreed with it.
 They discussed it for a couple of minutes.
 Then Russ said, “If we have data, let’s do what the data says.
 If all we have are opinions, let’s go with yours.”
 The data proved Elisse right.
 At Apple, we summed this up as, “Listen, Challenge, Commit.”

 One thing that can help you react with Radical Candor is to think about criticism as a gift.
 If somebody gave you a shirt that was the wrong size, you’d say thank you because they cared enough to buy you a gift.

 Think of criticism as a very specific kind of gift.
 There are two ways in which it can be a gift.
 The person can be pointing out a problem that, now you’re aware of it, you can fix.
 OR, the person can be pointing out a problem that is not actually a problem.

 When criticism is offered in good faith, it’s a gift.
 It may not be the gift you wanted, or even the gift you needed, but the very act of giving it is an act of caring.

-Need more help getting your team to practice giving helpful feedback with each other?
+Need help practicing Radical Candor?
 Then you need The Feedback Loop (think Groundhog Day meets The Office), a 5-episode workplace comedy series starring David Alan Grier that brings to life Radical Candor’s simple framework for navigating candid conversations.

-You’ll get an hour of hilarious content about a team whose feedback fails are costing them business; improv-inspired exercises to teach everyone the skills they need to work better together; and after-episode action plans you can put into practice immediately to up your helpful feedback EQ.
+You’ll get an hour of hilarious content about a team whose feedback fails are costing them business; improv-inspired exercises to teach everyone the skills they need to work better together, and after-episode action plans you can put into practice immediately to up your helpful feedback EQ.